-- To work with students at KS3/KS4 to do basic assessments, give strategies and build a picture of need and provision. - To administer recognised psychometric testing after gathering evidence from teachers, student interviews and classroom observations. - Complete form 8s and apply online applications via E-AQA - Specialist teachers, Learning Support Manager and SENCO to consult each other regarding decision making process about EAA, sharing expertise. - To ensure the agreed EAA provision is recorded in SIS, exam officers are notified and teachers are informed of trial periods and JCQ approvals. - Specialist assessors to ensure their training is up to date with current guidance with specific regard to administration of psychometric assessments and the annual update from JCQ on EAA and reasonable adjustments. - To communicate with parents/carers regarding decisions made about EAA for an individual and ensure the parent help sheet is up to date with current advice/practice (See appendix) - To hold student briefings concerning use of access arrangements.
+- To administer recognised and approved psychometric testing after gathering evidence from teachers, student interviews and classroom observations. - Complete form 8s and apply online applications via the exam portal.
+Specialist teachers, Learning Support Manager and SENDCO to consult each other regarding decision making process about EAA, sharing expertise. - To ensure the agreed EAA provision is recorded in SIS, exam officers are notified and teachers are informed of trial periods and JCQ approvals. - Specialist assessors to ensure their training is up to date with current guidance with specific regard to administration of psychometric assessments and the annual update from JCQ on EAA and reasonable adjustments. - To communicate with parents/carers regarding decisions made about EAA for an individual and ensure the parent help sheet is up to date with current advice/practice (See appendix) - To hold student briefings concerning use of access arrangements.